India Declares War On Unsafe Selfies

 The Mumbai police has identified 16 accident-prone zones in the city where selfie-related deaths were rising.
 They are trying to raise awareness about the risks of selfies at places like Mumbai's iconic seafront at Marine Drive and the popular Girgaum Chowpatty Beach.
 The was created in the wake of a selfie-related accident in January 2016, when three young women slipped while taking a selfie and fell into the water in Bandra, a beachfront neighborhood in Mumbai.
 A passer-by saved two of them; the third drowned — and their rescuer is also believed to have drowned.

-And in June, this YouTube video, sponsored by the mobile giant Samsung, Nitin Gadkari, India's minister for shipping, road transport and highways urged people to use their mobile phones responsibly.
+And in June the mobile giant Samsung sponsored a YouTube video in which Nitin Gadkari, India's minister for shipping, road transport and highways, urges people to use their mobile phones responsibly.

 These dire selfie warnings come on the heels of a study published last year: Me, Myself and My Killfie.
 The title of the report uses the word "killfie" to describe selfies taken under circumstances dangerous enough to kill you.